sailfish009/openstructure/modules/seq/alg/doc/seqalg.rst

    - The first sequence of each pairwise alignments corresponds to the reference sequence.
 Apart from the presence of gaps, these two sequences must be completely identical.

+   - If the reference sequence has an offset, the first sequence of each pairwise alignment must have the same offset.
+This offset is inherited by the first sequence of the final output alignment.

    - The resulting multiple sequence alignment is by no means optimal.
 For better results, consider using a multiple-sequence alignment program such